-Autoreactive T cells that develop in impending T1DM. localize to the pancreatic islets where they become a component part of the evolving insulitis lesions.
-Thus, circulating autoreactive T cells are relatively sparse in impending T1DM.
-Nevertheless, antigen specific T cells are identifiable through prolonged in-vitro cultures in the presence of purified or recombinant islet cell autoantigens such as GAD (103) (104) and IA-2 (105).
-In fact, autoreactivity to a large number of autoantigens have been reported in both human and murine diabetes (106).
-T cell proliferative responses to insulin and GAD65, and more generally to islet extracts, have been repeatedly reported in both patients with T1DM (107,108) and NOD mice.
-However, both in humans and NOD mice, reports of spontaneous proliferative responses have been difficult to reproduce and validate, probably because of the relative paucity of autoreactive T cells in peripheral blood samples, and the readv contamination of recombinant "test" antigens by lymphotoxin or lipopolysaccharide (LPS), that by itself, can produce proliferative responses even when present in trace amounts.
-Furthermore, significant T cell responses to insulin, proinsulin or GAD65 antigen were reported, in some normal controls as well as in T1DM patients (109-111).
-Numerous laboratories have reported T cell reactivity in diabetic patients against GAD65 and IA-2 and their peptides with variable results (105,107,112-117).
-However, in established diabetes, the loss of the majority of ß cell mass resulting in associated loss of GAD65 and other ß cell antigens, in turn leads to the inactivation of T cells due to the loss of the peptide antigens that were driving the response.
-Thus, antigenic/epitopic spreading is an undesirable phenomenon associated with progression in autoimmune diseases like T1DM to a clinically significant outcome.
+Autoreactive T cells that develop in impending T1DM, localize to the pancreatic islets where they become a component part of the evolving insulitis lesions.
+Thus circulating autoreactive T cells are relatively sparse in impending T1DM.
+Nevertheless, antigen specific T cells are identifiable through prolonged in-vitro cultures in the presence of purified or recombinant islet cell autoantigens such as GAD, and IA-2.
+In fact, autoreactivity to a large number of autoantigens have been reported in both human and murine diabetes.
+T cell proliferative responses to insulin and GAD65, and more generally to islet extracts, have been repeatedly reported in both patients with T1DM.
+However, both in humans and NOD mice, reports of spontaneous proliferative responses have been difficult to reproduce and validate, probably because of the relative paucity of autoreactive T cells in peripheral blood samples, and the ready contamination of recombinant "test" antigens by lymphotoxin or lipopolysaccharide (LPS), that by itself, can produce proliferative responses to insulin, proinsulin or GAD65 antigen were reported, in some normal controls as well as and T1DM patients .106-108 Numerous laboratories have reported T cell reactivity in diabetic patients against GAD65 and IA-2 and their peptides with variable results.102,104,109-114 However, in established diabetes, the loss of the majority of ß cell mass resulting in associated loss of GAD65 and other ß cell antigens, in turn leads to the inactivation of T cells due to the loss of the peptide antigens that were driving the response.
+Thus antigenic/epitopic spreading is an undesirable phenomenon associated with progression in autoimmune diseases like T1DM to a clinically significant outcome.